Mental health among female offenders in the United States: Early experiences of victimization

 Criminality among females is intimately associated with experiences of trauma and victimization occurring early in life.
 The majority of incarcerated females have experienced some kind of victimization, defined as experiences of physical, sexual, or emotional trauma.
 Among female offenders 78% of have reported prior sexual or physical abuse, compared to only 30% of male offenders.
 Furthermore, "research consistently links histories of violence with negative mental health outcomes, such as depression, substance abuse, and intimate partner violence among incarcerated women at higher rates than those in the general female population".
 Early experiences of victimization predispose women to be more likely to suffer from certain psychiatric disorders, particularly post-traumatic stress disorder (PTSD), depression, and dysthymia.
 A study conducted in 2017, found that 60% of participating female inmates had been diagnosed with a mental illness.

 Following PTSD and substance abuse/dependence, depression is the third most common psychiatric disorder among incarcerated women.
 Depression and substance abuse, too, are closely linked with experiences of victimization or PTSD, and more so for women than for men.
 In fact, according to the National Comorbidity Survey, women are twice as likely as men to experience co-occurring PTSD and depression.
 The prevalence of depression among incarcerated females links to trends within the general population as well.
 A study found that of the 54% of incarcerated women diagnosed with lifetime PTSD, 63% reported experiencing three or more traumatic events.
+Another common mental illness is antisocial personality disorder.
+It is relatively rare among women in the general non-criminal population, with only about 1 in 100 women being affected by ASPD.
+But, It is common to find a higher prevalence of ASPD among females who commit criminal offences.
+This increased prevalence often receives less attention compared to male offenders, who exhibit an even higher occurrence of ASPD.
 While women are more likely than men to suffer internalized problems, such as anxiety and depression, men are more likely to be treated for externalized problems such as delinquency, aggression, and substance abuse.
 This difference coincides with a gendered discrepancy in the experiences of mentally ill offenders once they enter the criminal justice system.